Random shot of me fangirling Elvis Mitchell, w/classmate Danielle. |

 Doctorow called Miloš Forman a fine director, and he blamed the disconnect on the book’s lack of realism, and movies preserve realism.
 “It was mock historical, erotic naughtiness.”
 Yet Doctorow then named Forman’s mistake.
 “He had a theory about film, that it should be about one person.
 Some are, but not Ragtime.”

 Doctorow joked that Forman surrounded himself with writers so that writers wouldn’t get too mad at him when their book was made into a bad adaptation.
-He even put Norman Mailer into Ragtime
+He even put Norman Mailer into Ragtime.

 Doctorow wrote the first Ragtime screenplay for director Robert Altman.
 “But he tends to ignore his scripts,” he said.
 And in order to preserve his story from Altman’s cuts and improvisations, Doctorow said he made the script 400 pages.
 But that backfired: Altman wanted to make multiple two-hour films.
 Altman was fired and Forman brought on.
 That’s when the author also left the project.